thomasa88/ParametricText/docs/usage.rst

 The various buttons with braces (:guilabel:`{...}`) allows for quickly inserting parameters.

+.. _settings:

 Settings
 --------

 *Run Compute All automatically*
   Make ParametricText run *Compute All* every time text parameters are updated.
 This can be needed for geometry depending on the texts to be redrawn.
 Text updates will be slower.

+*Troubleshooting mode*
+  Used for troubleshooting bugs.
+Make ParametricText log its actions and the current sketch states in the Fusion text commands terminal.
+When enabled, the terminal will open.
+Press :kbd:`Ctrl+Alt+C` to open and close the terminal.
+Troubleshooting mode can make Fusion run slower.

 Disabling ParametricText
 ------------------------